rustenburgJ/IASC-2P02/blog.md

 [McIntosh - Daily Effects of White Privilege list](https://www.pcc.edu/resources/illumination/documents/white-privilege-essay-mcintosh.pdf) (page 2).
 _"One factor seems clear about all of the interlocking oppressions.
 They take both active forms which we can see and embedded forms which as a member of the dominant group one is taught not to see"_ (McIntosh).
 McIntosh writes "There was one main piece of cultural turf: it was my own turf, and I was among those who could control the turf."
 This is the problem, control.
 As I wrote previously, who benefits?
 The controlling group control the turf and whether they recognize it or not this means perpetual barriers for non-whites.

 4. Why were the digital humanities so white, sheds light on why are the 1% still so white?
 The system supports itself, 'the master's tools' are white, the system, as McPherson points out, is structured so that it feeds the white and stifles the other, first overtly before the mid 1960s then covertly after that.
-White, upper class, educated men have the privilege to continue the system.
-In the mid 1960s there were race riots and the second wave of feminism to counter act that system of privilege.
+White, upper class, educated men have the privilege to continue the system more easily than others.
+Efforts made to change the system happened.
+In the mid 1960s there were race riots and the second wave of feminism to counter act that male system of privilege.
 This is a political subject as those who controlled the Internet and early computers were the government and the military.
-The government still controls schools and education.
+The government still controls schools and education and the military.
 Who controls the media and networks but corporations who pay for air time through commercials and advertisements.
 Who controlled the government, education, and corporations but white, upper class, educated men.

 5. Changes came about from second wave feminism, to work toward gender equality and third wave feminism in the early 1990s brought many aspects including action and support for women of colour.
 Feminism could push back against inequity.
 People had to recognize inequity and that is why I have included Peggy McIntosh's paper on _White Privilege, Unpacking the Invisible Knapsack._ The goal is to break down the barriers to allow inclusion in the Digital Humanities, academia, or elsewhere.
+It must be done by those in control.

 #### A Historical Look, Pre UNIX